 Getting Started with Research

 By the end of September, the student chooses their first research adviser among the professorial faculty and starts working on the first-semester research project.
+If the proposed research advisor does not hold a primary appointment as a tenure-track or research faculty member in the Department of Physics and Astronomy, the form must be co-signed by a PHA faculty member, who will provide mentorship (relevant department faculty members list).
+This requirement holds for all semesters of research.
 The first-semester project continues through intersession in January.
 The spring-semester research project continues until the end of the spring semester.
 The summer semester lasts from June through August.
 Students may continue with one adviser through the entire first year, or they may choose to cycle through several different research advisers from one semester to the next.

 This system of semester projects continues during the first two years of the program, when students also complete required coursework.
 The nature of these first- and second-year research projects varies from student to student, from adviser to adviser and from one sub-field of physics to another.
 Some may be self-contained research projects that lead to published scientific papers and may or may not be related to the thesis research in later years.
-Here is a list of recent publications by our graduate students.
 Others may comprise reading or independent-study projects to develop background for subsequent research.
 In other cases, they may be first steps in a longer-term research project.

 This system accommodates both the students who have chosen the direction of their thesis work before graduate school and those who would like to try a few different things before committing to a long-term project.
 As students get more familiar with the department and the research opportunities, they zero in on their thesis topic and find a thesis adviser.
 This may happen any time during the first two years, and students are required to find a thesis adviser by the beginning of the third year.

-At the end of every semester, students provide a written research summary of their progress, which can be a draft of their subsequent scientific publication.
+At the end of every semester, students provide a written research summary of their progress.
+These reports should be a 2-3 page write-up succinctly describing the research performed during the semester.

 Second Year Research Presentation